 Friday features the Llanfair Singers, Judith Barrow, the Marches Poets and Hugh Purcell, whilst on Saturday, there is music from George, Phoebe and Lottie, a self-publishing workship with Bob Fowke, and talks by James O'Neil, Meg Cox and Thirza Clout.

 The Knighton Literary Festival is the brainchild of Community Hub and Library Officer, Hannah Isaacson, who has worked incredibly hard to arrange all of the events.
-Hannah has fantastic support from the Community Centre Management Committee and staff, all of the volunteers and the Knighton Library Friends, all of whom are looking forward to another very successful festival.
+Hannah has fantastic support from the Community Centre Management Committee and staff, all of the volunteers and the Knighton Library Friends.
+They are all looking forward to another very successful festival.

 Cllr Rachel Powell, Portfolio Holder for Children and Culture, said: "It is wonderful to see so many people enjoying the best of our border arts and culture in this thriving community.
 We are very grateful to all of the writers, artists and musicians who have given their time and to the Comm Management Committee, staff and volunteers for their hard work to make the festival a success.

-"It demonstrates what can be achieved when everyone works together for the benefit of the community and it also gives everyone the opportunity to take part in cultural activities in rural mid Wales," added Cllr.
-Powell.
+"It demonstrates what can be achieved when everyone works together for the benefit of the community.
+It also gives everyone the opportunity to take part in cultural activities in rural mid Wales,"